shriyaponnala/PDS/README.md

-# Projects on Perspectives on Data Science concepts
+# Projects based on Perspectives on Data Science concepts